liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the reporter was accused of being deliberately provocative
 1. this is a brief outline of the events
 1. the material can dissolve in water
-1. you must bandage the wound to reduce the risk of infection
 1. the teacher gave me enlightenment on science
 1. commerce between China and Africa reached a historic high last year
-1. he swallowded his dinner so quickly that he got indigestion
 1. teachers must have high ethical standards
 1. he's good at motivating students to work hard
 1. the precious painting survived the fire intact